zahra-arjm/train_data/README.md

 >
 >**date** - the date of the journey

+Download the data here: [train_data.csv](train_data.csv)

 ## What you'll learn

 The interesting questions in data analysis help you better understand the question, as much as they provide interesting answers.
-Although we've created an example with artificial data, we think tackling this problem will teach you a number of fundamental data science skills.
-These include

-* dealing with under-specified questions
-* data imports and preprocessing ("data wrangling")
-* generating summary statistics using different basis-units

-If this last item doesn't make much sense to you, you may be exactly the sort of person who would benefit from working through this challenge.
+We believe you'll learn the most if you just have a go at answering the question in any way you think approrpiate.
+If you're not up for that, we've provided some brief [answer notes](answernotes.md)